xero/resume/README.md

 bun i
 ```

-Build the site structure with the `prod` command:
+Build the site structure with the `build` command:

 ```
-bun run prod
+bun run build
 ```

 Rebuild just the css with the `css` command: